01 of 05

-While the normal (wild) coloration of Budgies presents a yellowish-green plumage, selective breeding has led to the production of a solid yellow color mutation referred to as "Lutino."
-Lutino Budgies are sometimes mistaken for Canaries or other bird species by those who are unfamiliar with them.
-Some display a reddish tint in their eyes, although that is not always present.
-Like all Budgies, these birds originated in Australia and have become very popular as pets around the world.
-The Lutino variety can be found in virtually all markets, and is known as a very common color mutation in these types of parakeets.
+While wild budgies (also known as parakeets) typically sport light green plumage, selective breeding has led to a solid yellow color mutation referred to as "lutino."
+In fact, the color is so brilliant that yellow parakeets are sometimes mistaken for canaries or other bird species by those unfamiliar with them.
+The lutino variety is a very common color mutation in these birds, and some also display a reddish tint in their eyes.
+Like all budgies, these birds originated in Australia and have become very popular as pets around the world.

 02 of 05

-Also hailing from Australia and enjoying enormous popularity amongst bird owners worldwide is the Cockatiel.
-Although several color varieties exist, the yellow Lutino variety is by far the most recognizable.
-Lutino Cockatiels can vary in shades from a pale, almost white yellow to a darker, egg-yolk colored tone.
-They all display the common bright orange patches on their cheeks, and most have a bright yellow head crest.
-Lutino Cockatiels can be readily found in the pet trade in most places, and most reputable Cockatiel breeders should be able to help you locate one if you are interested in adopting one of these beauties.
+Also hailing from Australia and enjoying enormous popularity among bird owners is the cockatiel.
+Although several color varieties exist, the yellow lutino is one of the most recognizable.
+Lutino cockatiels vary in shade from a very pale yellow to a darker, egg-yolk tone.
+They display the common bright orange patches on their cheeks, and most have a bright yellow head crest.
+Lutino cockatiels can be readily found in the pet trade in most places, and reputable cockatiel breeders should be able to help you locate a bird if you are interested in adopting one of these beauties.

 03 of 05

-Also known as the "Queen of Bavaria Conure", the eye-catching Golden Conure has bright yellow feathers all over its body with the exception of the very tips of its flight feathers, which offer contrast in a lovely dark green.
-Although they are not as readily available as pets today as they once were, they are still popular birds among Conure enthusiasts and are hailed by many as one of the most beautiful Conure species.
-Golden Conures are some of the largest Conures, measuring up to 14 inches in length.
-Because of this, they have specialized care requirements that make them a better choice for experienced rather than novice bird owners.
+Also known as the "Queen of Bavaria conure," the eye-catching golden conure has bright yellow feathers all over its body with the exception of the tips of its flight feathers, which offer dark green contrast.
+Although they are not as commonly seen as pets as other conures, they are still popular among bird enthusiasts and are hailed by many as one of the most beautiful conure species.
+Golden conures are some of the largest conures, measuring up to 14 inches in length.
+They have specialized care requirements, making them a better choice for experienced bird owners.

 04 of 05

-If the bird you're trying to identify is a large white parrot with a tall, brilliant yellow head crest, then odds are that you've run into a Sulphur Crested Cockatoo.
-These birds come in two different size varieties, known as the Greater and Lesser Sulphur Crested Cockatoo.
-Originally from Australia, these types of Cockatoos are known for being loving and affectionate pets, and because of this, they have gained immense popularity with bird owners in recent years.
-However, as with all large parrots, they are not the best choice for just anybody, and great care should be taken to research the species before deciding to bring one home.Continue to 5 of 5 below.
+The large white parrot with a brilliant yellow head crest is a sulphur-crested cockatoo.
+These birds come in two size varieties: the greater and the lesser sulphur-crested cockatoo.
+Originally from Australia, these cockatoos are known for being loving, affectionate pets and consequently are popular among bird owners.
+However, as with all large parrots, they are not the best choice for everyone.
+These birds can be expensive and time-consuming, and they require complex diets, ample space, and lots of socialization.
+Plus, they're often a decades-long commitment, as they're known to live past 70 years in captivity.
+So carefully research the species before deciding to bring one home.Continue to 5 of 5 below.

 05 of 05